|1||Kazincbarcika, Northern Hungary|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Budapest air is currently 2.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Budapest is currently 3.5 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|